Year of Publication

 This study is an initial evaluation of the relationship between obesity and skin and soft tissue infections.
 More research is needed to determine whether obesity is a causal factor in skin and soft tissue infections and how this is affecting the cost and delivery of health care.
 Local, state and federal governments are beginning to create policies aimed at addressing the obesity epidemic, but the research to support such policies is in its infancy and requires more attention to be able to inform the policy process adequately.

 Swiney, Juliana, "The Relationship between Obesity and Skin and Soft Tissue Infections" (2010).
-MPA/MPP Capstone Projects.
+MPA/MPP/MPFM Capstone Projects.
 140.